SivaCLO/swift-operators-pg/README.md

 ==========================
 [Open in XCode 6](https://github.com/hackswift/swift-operators-pg/archive/master.zip)

-This is a handy playground file that can be used when you are starting to learn swift.

 It covers the syntax for all Swift operators along with different ways to use them

 * Assignment Operator